brilliancenw/craft-algolia-sync/README.md

 - Configuration to exclude specific fields from the sync (for example: in a user record, do not send their email address to Algolia)
 - Support for Matrix Fields
-- Support for 3rd Party Field Types (maps, tables, etc)
+- Support for 3rd Party Field Types (tables, etc)
 - Custom date format for each date field

 Pull Requests, Feature Requests and Bug Reports are welcome - please submit to the Git repository: